GPS Reception and Interference

 Polarization is a property of an electromagnetic wave that describes the orientation of the electric field vector with reference to the antenna's orientation.
 Antennas used in GPS systems are right-hand circularly polarized.

-1. Select the Polarization sub-sub-tab.
+1. Select the Antenna sub-tab's Polarization sub-tab.

-3. Open the pull-down menu.
+3. Open the Linear drop-down list.

 4. Select Right-hand Circular.

-5. Click Apply to accept your changes and to keep the Properties Browser open.
+5. Click Apply to confirm your selection and to keep the Properties Browser open.

-Setting data rate
+Setting the data rate

-2. Enter 1.023 Mb/Sec in the Data Rate: field.
+2. Enter 1.023 Mb/sec in the Data Rate field.

 Modeling the modulator